Artwork Page for Rage Against Machine

 In this drawing Robert Pruitt depicts a woman dressed in costume from the 19th century, when slavery still flourished, but with contemporary tennis shoes peeking out from underneath her dress.
 She holds a long-handled hammer, a reference to the freed slave John Henry, who worked as a steel driver and became a legend when he won a race against a steam-powered hammer during the 1870s.
 In the same way that Henry overcame a machine, Pruitt's heroic figure suggests the destruction of a corrupt and inequitable system.

-A drawing on light brown paper of a standing side profile of a Black woman facing our left.
-She is holding a long-handeled hammer that extends to the floor with her right hand.
-She is dressed in a 19th century black and white dress but contemporary white sneakers peer out from under her dress.
+A vertically oriented drawing on light brown paper depicts the standing side profile of a Black woman facing our left.
+She is holding a long-handled hammer that extends to the floor with her right hand.
+She is dressed in an old-fashioned black-and-white dress but wears contemporary white sneakers peeking out from under her dress.

 Rage Against Machine